hardcamls/zprize/msm-field-multiplication.md

 and propagate the error into the overall error bounds on the coarse reduction stage of Barrett reduction.

-In particular, in the truncated MSB multiplier, we recursively drop the lowest order term ($z_0$) from the Karatsuba formulation, keeping careful track of the error this propagates through the product.
-The more aggressively we split the product (ie the wider the product $z_0$ that we drop), the more error is introduced into the approximation.
+In particular, in the truncated MSB multiplier, we recursively drop the lowest order term ($z_0$) from the Karatsuba formulation, keeping careful track of the error propagated through the product.
+The more aggressively we split the product (i.e. the wider the product $z_0$ that we drop), the more error is introduced into the approximation.

 For further reading, there are many thorough resources on Barrett reduction and